Best Practices to Measure the Benefits of GitHub Copilot

 bar graph depicting PR cycle time above 50% Copilot usage

-Measure Downstream Quality KPIs
+Measure downstream quality KPIs

 After several months of adoption, downstream impacts on quality may come to bear.
 Proactively monitoring changes to quality KPIs will help put the right guardrails in place.
 Similarly, if your metrics show quality is holding steady or even improving, your confidence to expand GitHub Copilot licenses will increase.